 Rapid Reaction: Blackhawks 5, Wild 2

-CHICAGO -- Here’s a quick look at the Chicago Blackhawks’ 5-2 win over the Minnesota Wild in Game 2 of their first-round playoff series at the United Center on Friday.
+CHICAGO -- Here's a quick look at the Chicago Blackhawks' 5-2 win over the Minnesota Wild in Game 1 of their Western Conference semifinal series at the United Center on Friday.

 How it happened: Blackhawks forward Patrick Kane broke a 2-2 tie with a backhanded shot from the right circle at 8:22 of the third period.
 Kane's goal came just after the Wild fought back from a 2-0 deficit and tied the score with two goals early in the third period.
 Clayton Stoner scored the first goal at 2:19 of the third period for the Wild, and Kyle Brodziak scored the second one at 6:56.
 Kane scored another goal at 16:47 of the third period to give the Blackhawks a 4-2 lead, and Bryan Bickell had an empty-net goal for the final score.
 The Blackhawks utilized their power play to go ahead 2-0.
 Bickell redirected a shot from Brent Seabrook into the net for a power-play goal at 14:48 of the first period.
 The Blackhawks added to their lead when Brandon Saad delivered a backhanded pass through traffic and connected with Marian Hossa at the net for another power-play goal at 11:21 of the second period.
 Hossa had a goal and two assists.
 Blackhawks goaltender Corey Crawford stopped 30 of 32 shots.
 Wild goaltender Ilya Bryzgalov made 17 saves.
 Blackhawks forward Andrew Shaw left the game because of a lower-body injury in the first period and did not return.